 Enrollment for the First Steps 4K program must be open and non-discriminatory.
-Should the number of age-, income- and geographically eligible students seeking enrollment exceed the number of spaces available, acceptances must be prioritized in accordance with developmental risks measured by the Ages & Stages Developmental Screening (ASQ-3) (Appendix D).
-Providers shall not be required to expand their programs to accommodate all children desiring enrollment.

-Prior to billing, each student must be officially approved for enrollment by South Carolina First Steps 4K.
-No invoice will be considered for services to students not yet officially approved by SCFS 4K.
+Should the number of age-, income- and geographically eligible students seeking enrollment exceed the number of slots available, acceptances must be prioritized in accordance with developmental risks measured by the Ages & Stages Developmental Screening (ASQ-3) (Appendix D).
+First Steps 4K providers shall not be required to expand their programs to accommodate all children desiring enrollment.
+Prior to billing, each student must be officially approved for enrollment by First Steps 4K.
+No invoice will be considered for services to students not yet officially approved by First Steps 4K.